CUGSoftware109/GeoRasterSpark/README.md

 # GeoRasterSpark

-SparkGeoCompute is a distributed computing method for geographical and raster data based on Spark distributed computing framework.
+GeoRasterSpark is a distributed computing method for geographical and raster data based on Spark distributed computing framework.
 It is divided into two types of algorithms: local map algebra calculation (mountain classification) and global map algebra calculation (visual analysis).

 [Chinese-Introduction](https://github.com/CUGSoftware109/GeoRasterSpark/blob/master/README_CN.md)